awei01/katsu-site-source/posts/2010-05-25-we-heart-your-shirt-phil-han-visits-the-studio.md

 [![](http://2.bp.blogspot.com/_RlJ3L7W6dBw/S_vvyptmLrI/AAAAAAAAIXw/zjK215C0B-U/s400/phan_2.jpg)](http://2.bp.blogspot.com/_RlJ3L7W6dBw/S_vvyptmLrI/AAAAAAAAIXw/zjK215C0B-U/s1600/phan_2.jpg)In his pink micro-check shirt

 He continues, "Getting the right fit, colors, textures, and paying a reasonable price is where 9tailors really shines!
 With these summery shirts it's so simple to go from work-professional to daily casual to a night out on the town.
-No longer will I be wearing the same shirt as a coworker, gym buddy, or fellow beer drinker, because this shirt... is uniquely mine. " Thanks for dropping by the studio, Phil!
+No longer will I be wearing the same shirt as a coworker, gym buddy, or fellow beer drinker, because this shirt... is uniquely mine. "

+Thanks for dropping by the studio, Phil!
 We hope you continue to inspire others.

 Need style help?
-Contact us at [info@9tailors.com](mailto:info@9tailors.com).
+Contact us at [{{ site.emails.info }}](mailto:{{ site.emails.info }}).